Doctoral (PhD)

 PhD Admissions

-Applications for January 2025 intake will open May 1st, 2024
+Applications for September 2025 admission open October 15th, 2024

 A note for Four Year Fellowship hopefuls: All PhD applicants who complete their September applications for the doctoral program by December 31st will be eligible to be nominated by an ECE faculty member for a Four Year Fellowship that year.